swhid/specification/CONTRIBUTING.md

 # Contributing

 The SWHID specification is maintained by the [SWHID core team][swhid-core-team].
-Design and planning is primarily done via the team [mailing list][swhid-list] (see [how to join][howto-join]) and meetings.
+Coordination is primarily done via the team [mailing list][swhid-list] (see [how to join][howto-join]) and meetings.

+### Workflow
+Contributors open [issues][issues] on the specification repository, and when reasonable consensus emerge on how to address the issue, they create a [pull request][pull-requests] that implements it.
+Contributors may also open a pull request directly if they feel that it's more appropriate.

+Discussion and collaboration on an issue or a pull request take place directly under the issue or pull request itself.

+When the Editors determine that there is a consensus, the pull request is merged.

 ### Major Changes

 Any change that breaks backwards compatibility or requires significant tooling changes is considered a major change.
-You may want to discuss major changes on [the mailing list][swhid-list] first to get design feedback before investing time in a pull request.
+After you create the issue, you may want to call attention to it on [the mailing list][swhid-list] to get maximum feedback before investing time in a pull request.

 ### Minor Changes

-Minor changes such as markup and typo fixes may be submitted directly to this repository (either as [issues][issues] or [pull requests][pull-requests]) without previous discussion.
+Minor changes such as markup and typo fixes may be submitted directly to this repository as [pull requests][pull-requests] without previous discussion.

 ## Submitting changes